MiguelLamas/new-responsive-web-design-certification-building-a-piano/README.md

 Reviewing fundamentals of HTML and CSS via the freeCodeCamp - (New) Responsive Web Design Certification, practicing how to build webpages using HTML for content, and CSS for design.

-In this exercise I build a piano to revisit key concepts of responsive web design which tells the webpage how it should look on different-sized screens.
+In this exercise I built a piano, applying responsive web design to tell the webpage how it should look on different-sized screens.

-I found it useful to continue practicing using CSS to code a piano, and also applied media queries, and pseudo selectors.
-This challenge has served to help me better grasp my knowledge of both concepts and keep building on my knowledge by practicing.
+I found coding the piano extremely useful to continue practicing my intermediate CSS skills, while also getting to practice using media queries, and pseudo selectors.
+This challenge has really helped me improve my knowledge of all the aforementioned, and continue to build on some of the knowledge I had previously.